pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 any downstream package which also contains CUDA code will break unless it has an exact `==` pin on the older `torch` version, and then releases a new version of its own for the new CUDA version.
 Such synchronized releases are hard to do.
-If there where a way to declare a dependency on CUDA version (e.g., through a metapackage on PyPI), that strong coupling between packages would not be necessary.
+If there were a way to declare a dependency on CUDA version (e.g., through a metapackage on PyPI), that strong coupling between packages would not be necessary.